CloudGlance - Document Intelligence Platform

 Outcome & Impact

-A usable, client-ready platform.
+A real, client-ready platform.

 A unified brand and product foundation.

-The identity system now carries consistently across the platform, demos, and upcoming public-facing touchpoints.
-Brand and product are no longer separate layers: they reinforce each other through a shared visual and structural language.
+The identity now carries consistently across the platform, the website, the sign-in experience, the mobile presence and Studio.
+Brand and product reinforce each other through a shared visual and structural language.
+CloudGlance has a stable, enterprise-facing presence that feels intentional rather than experimental.

 Built to scale without redesigning the core.